140 Best Alien Race Names: Species & Civilization Ideas for Sci-Fi Stories

 Zealothi

-Fanatical humanoid warriors who combine religious fervor with military precision.
-Their crusades have shaped the political landscape of entire star systems.
+Fanatical humanoid warriors who combine religious fervor with military discipline.
+Their crusades have changed the politics of entire star systems.

 Predaxis